911-1/many-region-codepipeline/README.md

 1. Fork this repository to your own GitHub repository (or elsewhere.)

 1. By default the application will use the Github repository `symphoniacloud/multi-region-codepipeline` as its source repository.
 Update the `GitHubOwner` and `GitHubRepo` default parameter values in `deployment-pipeline/pipeline.yaml` for your values.
-Alternatively if you're not using Github then change the Pipeline `Source` stage (but that's out of scope for this readme.)

 1. Assuming you are using GitHub then create a new GitHub personal access token for this application.
 See [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for how to do this - CodePipeline needs just the `repo` scope permissions.
 I recommend you name the token for this particular pipeline, at least to get started, and that you store the token somewhere safe, like a password manager.